LIPP: Load-Aware Informative Path Planning with Physical Sampling: Experimental Results

 \subsection{Quantitative Results}

-First, to show that \lipp can be relaxed to \cipp as discussed in Section~III-B, we set the energy budget of \lipp to $B = 2.0$, the distance budget of \cipp to $b=2.0$, the robot mass to $R_0 = 1.0$, and sweep through unit mass values $\lambda$ from $0$ to $1$.
-Fig.~\ref{fig:ratio} and Fig.~\ref{fig:efficiency_unit_mass} show that as $\lambda \to 0$, the posterior variance reduction and efficiency of \lipp converge to those of \cipp with $S=S_{\max}$.
-This is consistent with the theoretical equivalence in Section~III-B, as \lipp naturally samples the maximum number of samples when they are weightless.
-Unlike \lipp, the posterior variance reduction of \cipp remains flat despite growing sample mass, revealing that their path selection is entirely decoupled from the physical cost of carrying samples.
-This decoupling leads to a steep increase in total energy consumption, as shown in Fig.~\ref{fig:energy_unit_mass}.
-In contrast, \lipp explicitly accounts for growing sample mass through its joint optimization formulation (Section~IV), adapting routing order and sampling amount to the energy budget.
-As shown in Fig.~\ref{fig:efficiency_unit_mass} at $\lambda = 1.0$, \lipp achieves approximately three times the posterior reduction per unit energy relative to the \cipp baseline under uniform sampling with $S_{max}=3$.
+To validate property (ii), i.e., that \lipp\ relaxes to \cipp\ as discussed in Section~III-B, we set the energy budget of \lipp\ to $B = 2.0$, the distance budget of \cipp\ to $b = 2.0$, the robot mass to $R_0 = 1.0$, and sweep the unit sample mass $\lambda$ from $0$ to $1$.
+Fig.~\ref{fig:ratio} and \ref{fig:efficiency_unit_mass} show that as $\lambda \to 0$, the posterior variance reduction and efficiency of \lipp\ converge to those of \cipp\ with $S = S_{\max}$.
+This matches the theoretical equivalence in Section~III-B: when samples are weightless, \lipp\ naturally collects the maximum number at every visited vertex.
+The posterior variance reduction of \cipp, by contrast, stays flat as sample mass grows, showing that its path selection is entirely decoupled from the physical cost of carrying samples.
+This decoupling drives a steep rise in total energy consumption (Fig.~\ref{fig:energy_unit_mass}). \lipp\ instead explicitly accounts for the growing load through its joint optimization (Section~IV), adapting routing order and sampling amount to the energy budget.
+At $\lambda = 1.0$, Fig.~\ref{fig:efficiency_unit_mass} shows \lipp\ attaining roughly three times the posterior variance reduction per unit energy of the \cipp\ baseline under uniform sampling with $S_{\max} = 3$.
 This demonstrates that explicitly modeling load-dependent coupling yields substantial efficiency gains when the physical burden of carrying samples is non-negligible.